practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 For complete documentation, run: info coreutils 'whoami invocation'
 ```

-The other means of getting help in the terminal is by using the command `man`
+The other means of getting help in the terminal is by reading the command's
-which will bring up a command's manual page (if it exists, and it usually will)
+manual page.
+To access the manual for a command, we invoke the command `man`.
-in a text-viewing program called a **pager**.
-The command `man` takes the
-name of the command you wish to see the manual for as an argument.
+The command `man` takes the name of the command you wish to see the manual for
+as an argument.
+The manual page will appear in a terminal text-viewing program
+called a **pager**.

 ``` bash
 $ man whoami